Tour: Somerset Levels and Bath

 22 miles (▲ 230m ▼ 275m)

-6 Participants: Lawrence Buttress, Dillan Edwards, Michael Jones, George Rogers, John Rogers, Will Rogers
+Lawrence Buttress, Dillan Edwards, Michael Jones, George Rogers, John Rogers, Will Rogers

 Dillan and Michael made Oat So Simple porridge for breakfast this morning, which was very tasty, but Lawrence somehow beat them to one of the microwaves to cook his own porridge, despite being last up!